m-alx/yopsilon-mask/README.md

   - Locale.dateTimeHMFormat in case of "dateTime" and "dateTimeHM";
   - Locale.dateTimeHMSFormat in case of "dateTimeHMS";

-Instances of class `Mask` subscribe to `Internationalization.onLocaleChange` event to fetch localized months names for sections of *mmm* type.
+Instances of class `Mask` subscribe to `InternationalizationService.onLocaleChange` event to fetch localized months names for sections of *mmm* type.

-You can add a custom locale via creating an instance of *Locale* class and setting it by calling method `setCurrentLocale(l:Locale)` of `Internationalization` instance.
+You can add a custom locale via creating an instance of *Locale* class and setting it by calling method `setCurrentLocale(l:Locale)` of `InternationalizationService`.

 Example: